oracle/python-oracledb/doc/src/api_manual/module.rst

 `Session Pool Purity <https://cx-oracle.readthedocs.io/en/latest/api_manual/ module.html#session-pool-purity>`_ constants that were used in cx_Oracle 8.3.
-They are possible values for the ``purity`` parameter of the :meth:`connect()` method, which is used in Database Resident Connection Pooling (DRCP).
+They are possible values for the ``purity`` parameter of the :meth:`connect()` method, which is used in :ref:`drcp`.

 .. versionchanged:: 2.3.0